gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 <pre class="prettyprint">
 var someVAO = gl.createVertexArray();
 </pre>
-<p>As you can see if you want your code to run in both WebGL1 and WebGL2
+<p>As you can see, if you want your code to run in both WebGL1 and WebGL2, then
 that can present some challenges.</p>
 <p>One workaround would be to copy WebGL1 extensions to the WebGL context at init time.
 That way the rest of your code can stay the same.
 Example:</p>